yash-tatvic/amplitude-dev-center/docs/data/destinations/userlist-event-streaming.md

 description: Stream Amplitude events to Userlist.
 ---

-!!!beta "This feature is in open beta"

-    This feature is in open beta and is in active development.
-Contact the [Userlist support team](https://userlist.com/) for support with this integration.

 [Userlist](https://userlist.com/) is an email automation platform for SaaS companies.
 Unlike other email providers, it meets the complexity of your SaaS business.
 You can track company-level data, and trigger campaigns based on company-level events.
 It's the best way to onboard, engage, and nurture customers and marketing leads.

+!!!info "This integration is maintained by Userlist"

+    Contact the [Userlist support team](https://userlist.com/) for support with this integration.

-!!!info "Other Amplitude + Userlist integrations"
+!!!note "Other Amplitude + Userlist integrations"

     This integration streams Amplitude events to Userlist.
 There is another integration for [sending cohorts to Userlist](https://www.docs.developers.amplitude.com/data/destinations/userlist-cohort/).